Events Recording to Files

 Using HAL C++ API

-While a device is streaming, the raw stream can be recorded to a file using HAL API as shown in the metavision_hal_showcase sample:
+While a device is actively streaming data, you can record the raw stream to a file using the HAL API.
+This process is demonstrated in the metavision_hal_showcase sample.

 Metavision::I_EventsStream *i_eventsstream = device->get_facility<Metavision::I_EventsStream>();